 Where To Stay: Oceanfront VRBO or Courtyard By Marriott

 Interesting Fact: The island is aptly named Tortugas (Spanish for turtles) for the five kinds of turtles that inhabit the island.

-If you’re looking for solitude while exploring the best parks on the east coast, then Dry Tortugas National Park is where you want to be.
-Located 70 miles west of Key West, the only way to access this park is by ferry, seaplane, or a chartered boat.
-The national park is a cluster of seven islands, called the Dry Tortugas, and the surrounding water.
+If you’re looking for solitude while exploring the best parks on the East Coast, then Dry Tortugas National Park is where you want to be.
+Located 70 miles west of Key West, the only way to access this park is by ferry, seaplane, or chartered boat.
+The national park is a cluster of seven islands called the Dry Tortugas and the surrounding water.

-What else do you do at this remote National Park?
+What else do you do at this remote national park?
 Enjoy the unparalleled beauty and powder white sand.
-You can swim, sunbathe, snorkel, dive, bird watch, kayak or have your own Robinson Crusoe adventure and camp out on the mostly uninhabited island, Garden Key.
+You can swim, sunbathe, snorkel, dive, bird watch, kayak, or have your own Robinson Crusoe adventure and camp out on the mostly uninhabited island of Garden Key.
 With only 60,000 visitors a year, this is the place to get away from it all.

-Most people spend a day at the park, but if you are planning to camp, three days should make the 2 1/2 hour ferry ride to get there worth it.
+Most people spend a day at the park, but if you are planning to camp, three nights should make the 2 1/2-hour ferry ride to get there worth it.
 If you are camping, make sure to prepare everything you need beforehand.
 There is no water, electricity, wifi, or amenities on the island, so you must bring everything with you.

 When To Visit: June to September brings the calmest water and best visibility, but you will have to contend with the possibility of rain.
 It’s also when the turtles come to land to lay their eggs, so you might be able to witness this annual event.

 Where To Stay: Havana Cabana at Key West